mikechappelow/klink/README.md

 issues when writing to databases) with NAs (which are written as standard NULL values).
-Running klink_scrub on your data before attempting to write to a database is recommended as the error messages associated with these type of errors can often be nondescript and opaque.
+Running klink_scrub on your data before attempting to write to a database is recommended as the error messages associated with these type of issues can often be nondescript and opaque.

 Example: